FAQ: You Asked, We Answered

 Why is my puppy biting and chewing and how can I stop it?

-Nibbling and chewing are a natural part of being a puppy.
+Nibbling and chewing is a natural part of being a puppy.
 Just like people, puppies go through teething and need to bite and chew.
 They also explore the world through their mouth, so it’s only natural that they bite and chew anything and everything they can!
 Rather than trying to stop them from chewing, make sure you give them lots of dog-safe toys they can chew.

 What should I feed my puppy?
 How much should I be feeding my puppy?

-We recommend a complete, life stage-appropriate puppy food (so one that’s labeled as being for puppies rather than an adult or senior food).
+We recommend a complete, life-stage-appropriate puppy food (so one that’s labeled as being for puppies rather than an adult or senior food).
 This is because puppies need different levels of nutrients to help them grow.
 Look out for specific puppy diets such as puppy food for large breeds, or puppy food for toy/small breeds.
 If you need to change your puppy to different food, make sure you do this over a couple of weeks to avoid stomach upsets.

 Follow the advice on the packet for how much to feed your puppy.
 If you’re unsure, ask your vet or vet tech and they can give you the best advice for your dog.
 Remember not to feed your puppy any human food or scraps.
 We know it’s hard to resist those puppy-dog eyes, but some human foods are harmful to our dogs and can unbalance their diet.